Adult Protection Services

 In Nova Scotia, Adult Protection Services are governed by the Adult Protection Act.
 This legislation, along with the Canadian Charter of Rights and Freedoms, guides all aspects of Adult Protection Service delivery.

 Yes.
 Regardless of how you learned of a suspected case of adult neglect and/or abuse, under the law, you must report it to the Department of Health and Wellness.
-Nothing more will be required of you other than the information you provide, and no action will be taken against you when you call, unless you provide information with malicious intent or without reason and probable cause.
+No action will be taken against you when you call, unless you provide information with malicious intent or without reason and probable cause.

 If you know of an adult in need of protection, you must immediately report it by calling 1-800-225-7225.